JonAbrams/SpaceAce/README.md

 * **Immutable** – Centralized state with easy to track changes.
 * **Modular** – Every object/array in the space is also automatically a space too.
 * **No Boilerplate** – Declare actions within the same file as your view components.
-* **Convenient API** – “Create” sub-spaces and bind actions to events within your render functions.
+* **Auto-actions** – If you just need to set a value on the state when an event occurs, SpaceAce makes it easy to declare an action write in your render method.
+* **Convenience APIs** – Spaces that are arrays have popular methods like `map`, `slice`, and `filter`.
+Class methods allow you to get the root space of any space, so you don’t need to pass everything down.
 * **Framework Agnostic** – Designed with React in mind, but works with any stateless view library/framework.
+Has no external dependencies.
+Requires only ES5.

 ## Example Usage